In our region, a wide range of applications have been developed using the products from the Hub, and these continue to grow.

 Case study 3: New South Wales fire extent and severity mapping

-Challenge: The NSW RFS, responsible for fire protection for 95 percent of NSW’s land area, required a consistent approach to mapping fire extent and severity across the state.
+Challenge: Fire management agencies, as well as fire and landscape ecology researches, required a consistent approach to mapping fire extent and severity across the state.

-Solution: Surface reflectance and fractional cover images, derived from the Hub’s Sentinel-2 archives, were compared before and after fire events.
+Solution: In collaboration with the NSW Rural Fire Services, DPE scientists used surface reflectance and fractional cover images, derived from the Hub’s Sentinel-2 archives, to compare before and after fire events.
 This data was then used to train and test machine-learning algorithms, creating fire extent and severity maps.
 The high-frequency, streamlined provision of the Hub’s Sentinel-2 imagery facilitated the semi-automated approach, and was critical for building the maps at a state-wide scale.

 Case study 4: Mapping surface deformations due to the Lake Muir earthquake